 They are all swim-proof up to 50-metres and they all have a heart rate monitor positioned on the underside of the watch body, along with the release buttons for switching out the straps.

 There are some differences between the Series 3, SE, Series 6 and Series 7 though.
-Firstly, the Series 3 is slightly thicker than the Series 7, Series 6 and SE model.
+Firstly, the Series 3 is slightly thicker than the Series 7, Series 6 and first gen SE model.

 Secondly, in the case of the Series 7 (and Series 4, 5 and 6), the Digital Crown has an electrical heart rate sensor built into it, which is in addition to the optical heart rate sensor on the underside of the watch.
 The Watch Series 7 also has a blood oxygen sensor, like the Series 6, and it has reduced bezels surrounding the display, as well as an IPX6 dust resistance.

 - Series 3: OLED Retina display with Force Touch